mLenehan1/ECE-FinalYearProject/ProjectReport/ResultsAndAnalysis/serversoftwareresults.md

-The network information for the MPD Server and SnapClient configuration below shows there are no Ethernet errors or traffic on the Client device, as it is connected to the network via WiFi.
-Conversely, on the Server device, there are Wireless network errors, and traffic values, as the server device is both setup on the network via WiFi and Ethernet.
+The network information for the MPD Server and SnapClient configuration below shows there are no Ethernet errors or traffic on the Client device, as it is connected to the network via Wi-Fi.
+Conversely, on the Server device, there are Wireless network errors, and traffic values, as the server device is both setup on the network via Wi-Fi and Ethernet.

 \begin{table}[H]
 \centering